SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Stakeholders for Content Review Summarizer Software.md

 - **BR-3:** The software must be scalable to handle an increasing number of reviews as the business grows.

 ### 2.2 User Requirements
-- **UR-1:** Users should be able to input product reviews through various means (text entry, file upload).
+- **UR-1:** Actual purchasers should be able to input product reviews through various means (text entry, file upload).
-- **UR-2:** Users should receive concise summaries highlighting key phrases and sentiments within a few seconds.
+- **UR-2:** Potential buyers should receive concise summaries highlighting key phrases and sentiments within a few seconds.
-- **UR-3:** Users should be able to customize the output format of the summaries.
+- **UR-3:** Administrators should be able to customize the output format of the summaries.

 ### 2.3 System Requirements
 - **SR-1:** The system must support natural language processing capabilities to analyze and summarize text data.
 - **SR-2:** The system must ensure data privacy and comply with relevant data protection regulations.
-- **SR-3:** The system must provide a user-friendly interface for both input and output functionalities.

 ### 2.4 Regulatory Requirements
 - **RR-1:** The software must comply with data protection regulations such as GDPR.